Capitalisk/proper-ann/README.md

 Many functions which the ANN uses internally can be customized.
 The default `activationFunction` is `ProperANN.eluActivationFunction` and the default `activationDerivativeFunction` (used to calculate gradients) is `ProperANN.eluActivationDerivativeFunction`.
-The `ANN` class exposes a number of static functions which can be used by passing them to the ANN's constructor via the `activationFunction` and `activationDerivativeFunction` options during instantiation.
+The `ProperANN` class exposes a number of static functions which can be used by passing them to the ANN's constructor via the `activationFunction` and `activationDerivativeFunction` options during instantiation.
 It's important that the specified `activationFunction` and `activationDerivativeFunction` correspond.

 ### Serializing to and from model files